HannachiHassen/Katalon-APITesting/README.md

   Step 4: Add both API requests in a test casse using keywords Send Request and Verify Step 5: Save and Run

+ ## Chaining API requests for a JSON response using Groovy scripts

+   Step 1.
+Add the first API in Test case

+   Step2.
+Parameterize the value in 2nd API where extracted data needs to be referred
+         Create a variable in variables section
+         Refer the value in the request

+          {
+           "name": "${name}",
+           "job": "Teacher"
+          }

+  Step 3.
+Refer the value of the local variable from a Global Variable Step 4.
+Add te 2nd API request in the test case
+  Step 5.
+In Script section add groovy script to extract value from 1st API Response & store in Global Variable